Banner Image

 4. The 7 Habits of Highly Effective People by Stephen R. Covey:

-Talking about vulnerability, Brené Brown in Daring Greatly truly understands the component.
-Brown elaborates on acceptance of vulnerability as requisite for courage, connection, and creativity.
-The author explains through research and personal tales of how what was once feared could shift one’s relationship and self-image.
+In Daring Greatly, Brené Brown truly understands vulnerability.
+Brown elaborates on accepting vulnerability as a requisite for courage, connection, and creativity.
+The author explains, through research and personal tales, how what was once feared could shift one’s relationship and self-image.
 The book is touching yet empowering.

 Why read it?
 Learn that vulnerability is strength, not a weakness.